4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 ## Syntax

-'Tasks' and 'Incidents' are dependent on a syntax in order to fill fields with information that often require human interpretation, such as a resolver group or a client project to create the ticket under.
+'Tasks' and 'Incidents' are dependent on a syntax in order to fill fields with information that often require human interpretation, such as a resolver group or a billing code to create the ticket under.
 The syntax is as follows:

 * %%<Billing Code>%% (required)
 * {{<Resolver Group>}} (required)